About Policies

 Policies and policy bundles

-Each cnspec policy is a collection of checks that test for certain configuration settings.
-For example, the Mondoo Linux Security - Users and Groups policy includes these checks:
+Each cnspec policy is a collection of checks that test specific configuration settings.
+For example, the Mondoo Linux Security - Users and Groups policy includes checks that:

-Policy bundles are YAML files that contain at least one policy.
-They group related policies.
-For example, the Mondoo Linux Security policy bundle contains a Configure SSH Server policy, a Logging policy, and other policies that define secure Linux practices.
+A policy bundle is a YAML file that contains one or more related policies.
+For example, the Mondoo Linux Security policy bundle contains a Configure SSH Server policy, a Logging policy, and other policies that together define secure Linux practices.

 How cnspec uses policies

 When cnspec scans a target, it refers to policies to learn what checks to make.
-By default, cnspec automatically detects the platform and selects the applicable policies:
+By default, cnspec detects the platform and selects the applicable policies automatically:

-• To learn about applying policies across your infrastructure and storing your own policies, read Manage Policies.
+- To learn how to apply policies across your infrastructure and store your own, read Manage Policies.